 10. The Xbox should automatically detect the Windows Media Player share on your computer and it will show the name of your computer.

 Choose your computer name and now you will be able to browse through your media folders just as you would on your PC!
 That’s it!
-Now you can download videos from the Internet and watch them on your TV using your Xbox.
+Now you can stream your home videos from your PC and watch them on your TV using your Xbox.
 Enjoy!